 The DOA project works with the Climate-ecological Observatory for Arctic Tundra (COAT) as a use-case, a national initiative for developing an ecosystem-based and adaptive long-term monitoring system for the vulnerable Arctic Tundra.

-DAO is a Norwegian ICT project (IKTPLUSS) funded by the Research Council of Norway.
+DAO is a Norwegian ICT project (IKTPLUSS) funded by the Research Council of Norway (grant number 270672).
 In the DAO project, the Arctic Green Computing group is the leader of the work package on energy-efficient edge devices.